• Skip to content

 Introducing solids webinar: why, when, what and how much

-Solid food gives babies the nutrients they need to grow and develop as they get older.
+Solid food gives babies the nutrients they need to grow and develop.
 Chewing solids also helps your baby’s speech muscles develop.
-Eating solids is important for baby’s social development too, as they start to eat the same foods as the rest of your family.
+Eating solids is important for baby’s social development too, as they start to eat family foods and enjoy family meals.

 There’s a lot to think about when your baby starts solids.
 We’re here to help.
 In this webinar, we’ll explain: